-Exit Surveys and Procedures
+Exit Interviews and Procedures

-Exit surveys will be sent to all employees leaving the district.
-Information on the continuation of benefits, release of information, and procedures for requesting references may be requested at this time.
+Exit interviews will be scheduled for all employees leaving the district.
+Information on the continuation of benefits, release of information, and procedures for requesting references will be provided at this time.
 Separating employees are asked to provide the district with a forwarding address and phone number and complete a questionnaire that provides the district with feedback on his or her employment experience.
 All district keys, books, property, including intellectual property, and equipment must be returned upon separation from employment.